Erasmus+ International Credit Mobility

 Students who apply for universities offering Erasmus+ International Credit Mobility exchange places with the best ranking during the application process will receive the grant.

 Prior to the exchange semester, students are invited to a mandatory Grant & Recognition Session.
 You will receive all the necessary information and documents there.

 The WU is responsible for the payment of the mobility grants.
 80% of the entire mobility grant is paid out after the Grant Agreement is signed.
 The remaining 20% are paid out after completion of the stay abroad if the required documentation is submitted in time.
 The payment is only made to the student’s own bank account.

 Available exchange places

 The availability of exchange places and grants can vary each semester.
-For the winter semester 2020/21 (application in winter semester 2019/20) grants are available for the following partner universities:
+For the summer semester 2021 (application in summer semester 2020) grants are available for the following partner universities: